derekbekoe/convey/README.md

 # Features

-- Pipe between hosts with an idomatic interface using the standard `|` symbol.
+- Pipe between hosts with an idiomatic interface using the standard `|` symbol.
 - Easily pipe files between hosts.
 - Does not require any open ports between your clients.
 - Short channel names allow for easy typing such as `vibrant_allen`.